Nakamura Lab @HKUST

 Scalable Synthesis

-Our research focuses on highly potent bioactive natural products that could be potential medicines.
-Even though many organic chemical reactions have been developed since 1828, the scalable synthesis of complex molecules remains problematic and is a global topic in the chemistry field.
-Some people compare total synthesis to climbing a mountain.
-No matter how many people reach the top of Everest, why does no one ever stop climbing Mount Everest?
-Total synthesis has made significant progress due to the dedicated efforts and research by outstanding chemists.
-However, developing environmentally friendly and highly efficient synthetic methods for the total synthesis of potent bioactive natural products is still an extremely challenging and essential area of chemistry.
-The total synthesis will never end, just like the challenge of climbing Mount Everest.
+Our research centers on the study of highly potent bioactive natural products with the potential to become therapeutic agents.
+Despite the development of numerous organic chemical reactions since 1828, the scalable synthesis of complex molecules remains a significant challenge and a global focal point within the chemistry discipline.
+Some liken total synthesis to the ascent of a mountain.
+Regardless of how many climbers reach the summit of Everest, the ascent persists inexorably.
+Total synthesis has advanced considerably owing to the dedicated endeavors and research of distinguished chemists.
+Nonetheless, the development of environmentally benign and highly efficient synthetic methodologies for the total synthesis of potent bioactive natural products remains an extremely challenging and vital domain within chemistry.
+The pursuit of total synthesis is perpetual, akin to the ceaseless challenge of climbing Mount Everest.

 Electrochemistry

-Electrochemical reactions have a very long history and tradition of nearly 200 years.
-Electrochemistry was vigorously studied by Kolbe et al. in the 19th century and has since been refined by many excellent researchers.
-To date, many organic chemical reactions have been developed, but some of them require high temperatures, rare metals, and a tremendous environmental impact which need to be improved in order to build a sustainable society.
-Our group aims to improve the many organic chemical reactions that have been reported to date into more efficient and environmentally friendly methods by electrochemistry that everyone can use in the future.
+Electrochemical reactions boast a venerable history and tradition spanning nearly 200 years.
+Electrochemistry was rigorously investigated by Kolbe and his contemporaries in the 19th century and has since been refined by numerous eminent researchers.
+To date, a multitude of organic chemical reactions have been developed; however, some of these processes necessitate elevated temperatures, rare metals, and impose significant environmental burdens, necessitating improvements for the advancement of a sustainable society.
+Our research group aspires to transform these existing organic reactions into more efficient and environmentally benign methodologies through the application of electrochemistry, ensuring their accessibility and utility for future generations.